 We have a lot of talented writers today, but, only a few know how to be a skilled writer and work towards honing their writing skills.
-This post is about how to move from talented writer to skilled writer.
+This post is about how to move from a talented writer to skilled writer.

-How important reading the writes of other writers can be.
+How important reading the writing of other writers can be.
 This morning I logged in on Facebook to read.
 Yes, there are these categories of Facebook groups and “peoples” timeline I visit every morning, or at least once daily to read and study.

 “You may be blogging for months and nothing *appears* to be happening.

-You will be doing all the right things with all the right energy, and your income will appear to dry up completely.
+You will be doing all the right things with all the right energy, and your income will seem to dry up completely.
 Bills will come in, and you will wonder how you will ever keep going, and what will pull you through.

-I know how fucking maddening this feeling is, but I also know that these experiences manifested for me, and for you, to help you clear deep fears around loss, so you can proceed from a clearer, purer, loving, more energized and brilliant space, and so you can trust yourself and something Infinite that Knows and Cares for You.
+I know how fucking maddening this feeling is, but I also know that these experiences manifested for me, and for you, to help you clear deep fears around loss, so you can do from a clearer, purer, loving, more energized and brilliant space, and so you can trust yourself and something Infinite that Knows and Cares for You.

 Traffic, comments, money, and anything outside of you does not mean anything.
 Really.
 It literally means nothing, until you choose to assign a meaning to it.
 You think all this stuff means something because of your silly little mind judges and adds meaning to stuff but it means nothing.
 When you fully accept this idea you will be unflappable, calm, cool and collected, in all your blogging duties.